TryGhost/docs/content/concepts/architecture.md

 2. **A beautiful admin client app**
 3. **A simple, powerful front-end theme layer**

-These three areas work together to make every Ghost site function smoothely, but because they're decoupled there's plenty of room for customisation.
+These three areas work together to make every Ghost site function smoothly, but because they're decoupled there's plenty of room for customisation.

 ## How things fit together